 - Challenges - From time to time the player's golfer get challenges from pro golfers.
 Unlike playing a regular round of golf, the stakes are raised substantially.
 The player gets a certain amount of money for each hole they win and a total amount for getting the best score.
 If the player loses they must pay the other golfer.

-- Tournaments - The biggest way to make money.
+- Tournaments - One of the most profitable sources of income.
 The player places their golfer in a huge tournament against a number of pros and large sums of money can be earned by winning.
 Prize money is only awarded to the top five.
 The course may be modified for tournaments to make it suitable for play (often the greens are levelled out more) and during the tournament a few tournament-specific buildings are placed including a large tower that the commentators watching the tournament sit in.
 This tower acts like a tree.
 If a player hits it with a ball it will bounce off the tower.

 - Real Estate - Real estate can also be sold on the course.
 The player gets paid more or less based on the location of the building site.
 Ex: They will get a lot more money if they put a site in a secluded area near water versus an opened area beside a hole.
 This becomes a major source of income for the course as the game goes on.
 Early on, Real Estate only adds a modest amount of money to the income of the course but by the time the course becomes Championship level, the player can make hundreds of thousands on Real Estate.